 Help Run a Group

-Many groups have a few people who help the Coordinator with things like keeping the events up to date on the website or organising some local publicity – splitting the tasks of a Coordinator amongst a group of people helps spread the load and also gets people enthusiastic about the group.
-If you want to help with your local group, talk to your Coordinator.
+Many groups have a few people who help the Coordinator with things like keeping the events up to date on the website or organising some local publicity – splitting the tasks of a Co-ordinator role amongst a group of people helps spread the load and also gets people enthusiastic about the group.
+If you want to help with your local group, talk to your Co-ordinator or message them via their group page.

-The committee, listed in the Governance page, are responsible for Coordinating GOC at a national level.
-There is a continuing need for people to help, either by serving on the committee or by helping with things like publicity.
-If you want to help, please contact the Chairman.
+The Board, listed in the Governance page, are responsible for Coordinating GOC at a national level, supported by a Marketing Committee and a Website User Group.
+There is a continuing need for people to help, either by serving on these committees – if you are interested to help, please contact the GOC Chair.

 Please don’t wait to be asked to step forward – if you want to do something for the club please put yourself forward.
 There is plenty of help available for whatever you want to do, and you could find that you get much more from the club by putting a little bit in.